mackenziehamlett/mackenziehamlett.github.io/README.md

 ### Discussion of implementation
 #### Implemented features
 - Calendar Events
 - News
 - Health: Weight
 - Weather
 - Clock
-        - Illumination colors (ADVANCED)
+- Illumination Colorss (ADVANCED)
 #### Changes made from the sketch:
 - Clock was moved to top and center of the mirror
 - Weather moved to the left side of the mirror
 - Weight moved to the right side of the mirror
 #### Right side of Mirror
 #### Left side of Mirror
 #### Top of Mirror